Restore to Azure VM Using Management Console

 - Open the Management Console.

-- In the Computers menu, select Restore to Cloud.
+- In the Settings menu, select Global Agent Options.

-- Plan Name.
-The plan name will appear on the Management Console and in the Backup Agent instance during plan execution
+Plan Name.
+The plan name will appear on the Management Console

 In fact, you can even select any disk image backup: Azure as source storage is not the mandatory condition for this.